patomation/mac_theme/ReadMe.md

 1. extract icons to `~/.icons/`
 example:
 `~/.icons/Os-Catalina-icons`
+or
+`/usr/share/icons/` for all users

 2. extract your theme(s) to `~/.themes/
 example:
 `~/.themes/Os-Catalina-Gtk-night`
+or
+`/usr/share/themes/` for all users

 3. Open gnome-tweaks and choose your selected theme and icons